jesseopdenbrouw/stm32/README.md

 # stm32

+## NOTE: work is ongoing and changes are immenent without prior notification

 This repository houses some C and C++ code examples for the STM32F4xx Nucleo Boards series.

 * STM32F446_glcd_for_VMA412 -- Graphic routines for VMA412 with ILI9341